Charles200-beep/GamerScraper/README.md

 # GamerScraper
-This is a simple web scraper made in C#.
+This is a simple commandline based web scraper made in C#.

 ## **Usage**